 The dialect Cantonese runs in my Chinese-Malaysian family.
-My parents, great-grandparents, uncles, aunts and generations before me speak it fluently every day (and Mandarin too).
+My parents, great-grandparents, uncles, aunts and extended family speak it fluently (and Mandarin too).
 While I have no trouble listening and understanding a conversation in Cantonese, the language doesn’t come easy to me when I speak it.

 Defining mother tongue can be tricky as I’ve blogged about here.
 It can be what we call our native language.
-Or first language.
+Or family language.
 It could even be our second language.
-For this post, let’s refer to it as the language from the motherland – the land(s) where our family are from, the language(s) our ancestors spoke throughout centuries.
+For this post, let’s refer to it as the language from the motherland – the lands where our family are from, the languages our ancestors spoke throughout centuries.

 Growing up I never went to a Chinese school but attended private schools where English was the medium of instruction.
 As a kid, English was at the forefront of my mind and naturally on the tip of my tongue, and Cantonese…passed me by.

-In Australia, English is the dominant language spoken; learning a second (Asian) language is declining.
+In Australia, English is the primary language spoken and learning a second (Asian) language is declining.
 Some students avoid second-language learning in schools as they worry it could jeopardise their chances of getting into Australian university.
 In other words, at times speaking our mother tongue isn’t helpful when it comes to making strides in this world.

 The older we get the more difficult it is for the brain to overcome grammar rules of unfamiliar language – the tongue is wired to pronounce certain syllables.
 As adults, we might feel we can never catch up to speaking and writing a language fluently, always playing catch up.

 ‘If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.’